 The Electronics Technician program starts in September and ends the following June.

-The Electronics Technician program requires continuous attendance through all three semesters to successfully complete all requirements for the program.
-Students will be expected to attend classes five days per week for the duration of the entire program.
+The Electronics Technician program requires continuous attendance to successfully complete all requirements for the program.
+Students will be expected to attend all classes every week for the duration of the entire program.